 - Selection of preset intervals within the 100 msec to 199 hours interval range.

-- 25 msec interval resolution below one second and one second resolution above.
+- 25 msec interval resolution between 100 msec and one second and one second resolution above.

 - Free selection of any A- and C-/Z-weighted functions to be stored at each preset interval.